lets-getitnow/ai_go_explain/README.md

 ## Caveat: Global / Contextual Channels

-KataGo’s inputs include more than the current board arrangement—move history, komi, rules, ko state, and estimated score are all encoded.
+KataGo's inputs include more than the current board arrangement—move history, komi, rules, ko state, and estimated score are all encoded.
 Therefore some internal channels capture **contextual information rather than spatial shape**.
 Typical triggers include:

 * Move number / player to play
 * Komi or handicap stones